greenfieldhq/OLD-greenfieldhq.github.io/_posts/2015-05-18-elastic-search.md

 Do you have an application or set of applications that require searching capabilities, has a large data set and you want to do some analysis on that data?
-If so, you should chech out Elasticsearch.
+If so, you should check out Elasticsearch.
 I'm going to outline 3 reasons why.

 #### Elasticsearch supports many programming languages.